Education • Practice • Safer Habits

 Business & Vendor Fraud

-Invoice fraud, CEO impersonation, payment changes, BEC tactics.
+Invoice fraud, executive impersonation, payment changes, and BEC tactics.

 New trends